Unfair, Wrongful or Constructive Dismissal

 If you’ve worked for the company in question for less than 12 months, this may reduce your chances of making a successful claim, but this doesn’t preclude making a claim altogether.
 The right to fair treatment also exists for those who have been employed for only a relatively short period of time.
 Some of the reasons which might be considered as unfair include sacking an employee for becoming pregnant, refusing to work overtime or join a trade union, taking part in a strike, or for complaining about work practices and/or health and safety issues.

 Additionally, the solicitor will work on a no win a fee basis.
-This means you won't have to pay anything up front, and the decision to seek compensation will be based the fairness of your case alone.
+This means you won’t have to pay anything up front, and the decision to seek compensation will be based the fairness of your case alone.
 If you win your case, most of your legal costs will be covered by the opposing party, and a maximum of 25% of your compensation will be used to pay the rest.
-Those unlucky enough to lose meanwhile will see the legal costs covered in full by our insurance policy.
+Those unlucky enough to lose meanwhile will see the legal costs covered in full by ATE insurance.

 Any compensation awarded will be calculated so as to reimburse you, rather than punishing your ex-employer.
 The amount awarded will cover any financial losses resulting from your unfair dismissal, and the distress and unpleasantness of being treated in an unjust manner will also be considered.